events2025/events2025.github.io/index.md

 nav_order: 1
 ---

-# 📡 Events in Context
+# 📡 EEL - Events & Environment Library

 An event represents any occurrence of interest at a specific point in space and time.
 **🛰️ Events in Context** is a community-driven knowledge base designed to explore event data and understand events within their historical, societal, or environmental contexts.
 Accompanied by the literature review *"Neural Spatio-Temporal Point Processes"*, this project focuses on a practical and hands-on approach to event data analysis.